Every person has a passion. For us, that would be boat building. It is what we enjoy doing for deep work and pleasure.

 The Science and Art of Boat Building

-You can always refer to online references and tutorials to build your first boat (we recommend starting with a simple rowboat), but we strongly suggest enrolling in a boatbuilding school so that you can learn the fundamentals of watercraft construction, sailing, and seamanship such as with Aceboater.
+You can always refer to online references and tutorials to build your first boat (we recommend starting with a simple rowboat).
+Still, we strongly suggest enrolling in a boatbuilding school so that you can learn the fundamentals of watercraft construction, sailing, and seamanship, such as with Aceboater.

 Careful Planning and Lofting

 Speaking of fundamentals, boat building starts with a process called lofting.
-It is the method of creating an outline or plan for your boat, not on paper but wood.
+It is creating an outline or plan for your boat, not on paper but on wood.
 It will also involve translating the dimensions or scale of your vessel from its original blueprint into real life.

-This process requires meticulous attention to detail and can literally determine whether your vessel will sink or float.
-Things can get even more challenging when constructing bigger crafts and working with a crew.
+This process requires meticulous attention to detail and can determine whether your vessel will sink or float.
+When constructing more giant crafts and working with a crew, things can get even more challenging.

 The Lofting Process